mabbott093/Digital-Garden_Obsidian_Materria/_pages/index.md

 # Welcome! 🌱

 This is a repository for all the open notes for the D&D world setting, Materria.
-This is meant to be used by players to learn more about the world that they play in and act as a wiki type database.
+This is meant to be used by players to learn more about the world that they play in and act as a wiki inspired database.

 <strong>Recently updated notes</strong>